KaiSta/gopherlyzer-GoScout/README.md

 # gopherlyzer-GoScout

-Prototype implementation for our analysis described in 'Trace-Based Run-time Analysis Method of Message-Passing Go Programs'.
+Prototype implementation for our analysis described in 'Trace-Based Run-time Analysis of Message-Passing Go Programs'.
 It still contains bugs and covers only a subset of the Go language.
 See our examples for what it is able to do at the moment.

 ## Description